-I'm a Visiting Assistant Professor of philosophy at the University of San Diego, where I am also part of the Center for Ethics, Economics, and Public Policy.
 I work mainly in ethics, political and social philosophy, from the interdisciplinary perspective known as Philosophy, Politics, and Economics (PPE).

 Education